chungmoklee/chungmoklee.github.io/_posts/2015-5-4-Welcome.md

 published: true
 ---

-I am now working at [Dept. of Industrial & Manegement Engineering](heep://ime.hufs.ac.kr), [Hankuk University of Foreign Studies](http://www.hufs.ac.kr) as an assistant professor.
+I am now working at [Dept. of Industrial & Manegement Engineering](heep://ime.hufs.ac.kr), [Hankuk University of Foreign Studies](http://www.hufs.ac.kr) as an associate professor.

 My main research interest is to analyse, model, design, and implement algorithms for optimization problems by using in-depth theory and the state-of-the-art tools.